-Contact Information

-Wayne Sande, Instructor
+Contact Information Wayne Sande, Instructor wsande@tm.edu (701)477-7973 CTE Building

-wsande@tm.edu

-(701)477-7973

-CTE Building

-The 2-year Residential Electric Program is designed to give students the skills necessary for successful employment in the Residential Wiring.
+The Residential Electric Program is designed to give students the skills necessary for successful employment in Residential Wiring.
 Residential Electricity Program includes in-depth of electrical theory, applied math, code study and residential wiring.
 A substantial amount of hands-on experience is provided in the work stations which includes services, rough in-wiring, communication wiring, hanging fixtures, trim out work, blue print reading, load calculations for services and voltage drop, and proper grounding.

-With a Residential Electric Degree from TMCC you can seek employment in the construction industry or are self-employed, but there will be opportunities for electricians in other industries.
+With a Residential Electric Degree from TMCC you can seek employment in the construction industry or become self-employed.
+There are also opportunities for electricians in other industries.